pesalerno/genomics_disease/README.md

 	plink --noweb --file mydata --r2 --out outputfilename

-The CO puma dataset only had 23 loci pairs with r2>0.5, the CA bobcat dataset had zero loci pairs with r2>0.5, and the CA puma dataset had xxx loci that had r2>0.5.
+The CO puma dataset only had 23 loci pairs with r2>0.5, the CA bobcat dataset had zero loci pairs with r2>0.5, and the CA puma dataset had 310 loci that had r2>0.5.

 In order to create a blacklist of loci in LD to exclude form the SNP matrix, we used find/replace arguments in TextWrangler to create a list of SNPs like this: